BartekKrzepkowski/Embeddings_Comparison/README.md

 # Embeddings Comparison
 This repo contains review of several phrase embeddings takes, publicly known in NLP community, evaluated on Rotten Tomatoes dataset.

-# In every notebook you can find:
+# In each of the interposed notebook you can find:
 >Up to three architecure:
 - RNN
 - CNN